Belie06Loryn/Quotes/README.md

 ## Known Bugs
 No Bugs
 ## Technologies Used
-Languages I have used:HTML(HyperText Markerup Language) for structuring pages.
+Languages I have used:

+* HTML(HyperText Markerup Language) for structuring pages.
-                     CSS(Cascading Style Sheet) for making some design and good looking.
+* CSS(Cascading Style Sheet) for making some design and good looking.
-                     Bootstrap for making my page much more attractive. jQuery for button functionality.
+* Bootstrap for making my page much more attractive.
+* jQuery for button functionality.
-                     Anguraljs as a framework.
+* Anguraljs as a framework.
-                     typescript for making code easier to read and understand.
+* typescript for making code easier to read and understand.

-Tools that I have used:Visual Studio Code as a text editor.
+Tools that I have used:

+* Visual Studio Code as a text editor.
-                       GitHub for hosting my project and keep it safe.
+* GitHub for hosting my project and keep it safe.

 ## Support and contact details
 If you meet an issues,you have questions,an ideas or concerns.Just contact me on https://github.com/Belie06Loryn .
 ### License